1918 Swiss general strike: General strike

 The strike had already been called off when it claimed its first lives.
 In Grenchen, a town in the Canton of Solothurn, protesting workers were tearing up railroad tracks and soldiers shot at them.
 Three died and more were injured.
-In Basel and Zürich, workers initially refused to believe news of the strike's end.
+In Basel and Zurich, workers initially refused to believe news of the strike's end.
 Schneider traveled to Basel to convince them to return to work.
-In Zürich, the labor movement, led by Ernst Nobs, was incensed by the decision to end the strike and considered ignoring it.
+In Zurich, the labor movement, led by Ernst Nobs, was incensed by the decision to end the strike and considered ignoring it.
 Eventually, moderates prevailed, but in some factories work did not resume until the next Monday.

 Aftermath and legacy

 The 1918 general strike was the most significant domestic crisis in Switzerland since the Sonderbund War of 1847 and the formation of the Swiss federal state in 1848.

 In early 1919, twenty-one leaders were put on trial for incitement to mutiny.
 Grimm, Schneider, and Fritz Platten were convicted for their involvement in the publication and dissemination of the pamphlet calling for the general strike.
 Specifically, the proclamation contained a call for soldiers to ignore orders to shoot workers.
 They were sentenced to six months in prison.
 Nobs was convicted because of a different text he published which was found to be subversive.
 He was sentenced to a four-week prison term.
 All four served their sentences, while the other seventeen defendants were acquitted.